 - Edge caches deployed in “deep” locations and registered in Traffic Ops

 - A Deep Coverage Zone File (DCZF) mapping these deep cache hostnames to specific network prefixes (see The Deep Coverage Zone File for details)

 - Deep caching parameters in the Traffic Router Profile (see Traffic Router Profile for details):

-Deep Coverage Zone routing is very similar to that of regular Coverage Zone routing, except that the DCZF is preferred over the regular CZF for Delivery Services with DC (Deep Caching) enabled.
+Deep Coverage Zone routing is very similar to that of regular Coverage Zone routing, except that the DCZF is preferred over the regular CZF for Delivery Services with Deep Caching (DC) enabled.
 If the client requests a DC-enabled Delivery Service and their IP address gets a “hit” in the DCZF, Traffic Router will attempt to route that client to one of the available deep caches in the client’s corresponding zone.
-If there are no deep caches available for a client’s request, Traffic Router will “fall back” to the regular CZF and continue regular CZF routing from there.
+If there are no deep caches available for a client’s request, Traffic Router will fall back to the regular CZF and continue regular CZF routing from there.

-A Steering delivery service is a delivery service that is used to “steer” traffic to other delivery services.
-A Steering delivery service will have target delivery services configured for it with weights assigned to them.
+A Steering Delivery Service is a Delivery Service that is used to route a client to another Delivery Service.
+The Type of a Steering Delivery Service is either STEERING or CLIENT_STEERING.
+A Steering Delivery Service will have target Delivery Services configured for it with weights assigned to them.
 Traffic Router uses the weights to make a consistent hash ring which it then uses to make sure that requests are routed to a target based on the configured weights.
 This consistent hash ring is separate from the consistent hash ring used in cache selection.

 Some other points of interest:

 - Steering is currently only available for HTTP Delivery Services that are a part of the same CDN.